If you are planning to carry out filming or photography as part of your studies, please speak to your tutor in the first instance.

 - The Street

-- Your tutor must verify that the alternative space can meet COVID secure standards.
+- Your tutor must verify that the alternative space can meet with requirements for filming.
 This must be done following an approved risk assessment by the tutor or with the support of the local Safety Lead.

 - For further support with this please email email@example.com